-4. Attendance by candidates for the Part IIB examination on placements outside the University precincts, under arrangements approved by the Faculty Board of Engineering, shall count towards the keeping of terms for the purpose of the regulations for Residence and Precincts of the University.1 provided always that fifteen complete terms have not passed after the student's first term of residence.
-6. No student shall be a candidate for either Part and also for another Honours Examination in the same term.

-5. A student who has obtained honours in Part IIA of the Manufacturing Engineering Tripos may be a candidate for honours in Part IIB in the year next after or next but one after so obtaining honours, provided that he or she

-- (a) has attained a satisfactory standard, as defined by the Faculty Board, in previous Honours Examinations: - (b) has not proceeded to the B.A.
+- 4. Attendance by candidates for the Part IIB examination on placements outside the University precincts, under arrangements approved by the Faculty Board of Engineering, shall count towards the keeping of terms for the purpose of the regulations for Residence and Precincts of the University.1 - 5.
+A student who has obtained honours in Part IIA of the Manufacturing Engineering Tripos may be a candidate for honours in Part IIB in the year next after or next but one after so obtaining honours, provided that he or she - (a) has attained a satisfactory standard, as defined by the Faculty Board, in previous Honours Examinations; - (b) has not proceeded to the B.A.
 Degree; - (c) presents a reasoned case to the Faculty Board by the Division of Easter Term of the year in which Part IIA is taken should he or she wish to proceed to Part IIB in the year next but one after obtaining honours in Part IIA;